Skip to main content

 FDR Park

-FDR Park’s fields, trails, lagoon, creek and lakes are nestled among the industry and neighborhoods of South Philly.
-The area is a bird-watcher’s paradise and boasts spaces for tennis, rugby and baseball.
-The park’s gazebo is a great place to set up a picnic lunch.
-Of special note is the FDR Skate Park, a public spot designed and built by local volunteer skateboarding enthusiasts; two lakes open for guided kayak tours; and the Southeast Asian Market, a cultural hub of refugee and immigrant vendors selling traditional dishes, jewelry and clothing (early spring through early fall).
+Of special note are the FDR Skate Park, a public spot designed and built by local volunteer skateboarding enthusiasts; two lakes open for guided kayak tours; and the Southeast Asian Market, a cultural hub for Southeast Asian vendors — from Laos to Thailand to Vietnam — selling traditional dishes, plus jewelry, clothing and more (early spring through early fall).

-Where: FDR Park, 1500 Pattison Avenue
+Where: FDR Park, 1500 Pattison Avenue, Philadelphia, PA

 Read More